- Introduction

 - Click on just once for setting Home as Home.

-You'll see the amazing TV Launcher experience with no apps
+- You'll see the amazing TV Launcher experience with no apps installed.

 Using the TV-stock or TV-mini Open Gapps Package